API Reference

 Type-safety

-The example above introduces the API from CssJs to define the value of margin.
+The example above introduces the API from CSS to define the value of margin.
 We expect you to use it to make sure the values are interpoilated with the right type.
 In the example above margin expects one of:

 type length = [